avrilcoghlan/vibriowatch/docs/source/navigating.rst

 To make a collection on the Pathogenwatch/Vibriowatch website, it's necessary to make an account first, for example, using your email address as your login.

 Once you have logged in, if you now click on the purple button saying '23 Selected Genomes', you will see a purple button 'Create collection'.
-You will need to fill in a title and brief description of the collection, and a PubMed id. if you like:
+You will need to fill in a title (e.g. "My collection of Chun et al's genomes") and brief description of the collection, and a PubMed id (optional). if you like:

 .. image:: Picture32.png
   :width: 350